 Kayvon Thibodeaux Scouting Report

+Meanwhile, he offers versatility as a 3-4 OLB or 4-3 defensive end, depending on the need of the NFL team that lands him.
 Off the field, he appears to be a highly intelligent, driven, and motivated individual.
-He has spoken at length =about using his platform to help support his local neighborhood of South Central Los Angeles.
+He has spoken at length about using his platform to help support his local neighborhood of South Central Los Angeles.

 Areas for improvement

-At present, he predominantly relies on winning with speed to power.
-While this has been successful in his college career, he will need to consistently deploy other tools of the trade to succeed in the NFL.
+During his college career, Thibodeaux has relied on winning with his sheer explosion and deployment of speed to power.
+While this has been successful, he will need to consistently deploy other tools of the trade to succeed in the NFL.
 The Oregon Duck has exhibited some tools in his arsenal, but he needs to refine them and use them more often.

 Thibodeaux’s Player Profile